EPQ078/EPQ078/README.md

-- 👋 Hi, I’m @EPQ078
+- 👋 Hi, I’m Victor Andreasson and scrum master/ developer in Tiger Kings, Product team
-- 👀 I’m interested in createing awsome product flows
+- 👀 I’m interested in createing awesome product flows
 - 🌱 I’m currently learning How all systems and integration is conected at apoteket hjärtat
 - 💞️ I’m looking to collaborate with Product.api
 - 📫 How to reach me on. slack or epost